vroger11/vroger11.github.io/docs/en/blog/2025/06-22-parquet-benchmark-pandas-polars-duckdb.md

 xychart-beta
     title "Value count computation (in seconds)"
-    x-axis ["Pandas", "Polars Lazy", "Polars Eager", DuckDB] bar [1.0, 1.2, 1.5, 16.1]
+    x-axis ["Pandas", "Polars Lazy", "Polars Eager", DuckDB] bar [1.0, 1.2, 1.5, 0.3]
 ```

 Surprisingly, the Pandas implementation of value_counts() outperforms the lazy Polars version (1.0s vs 1.2s).
-DuckDB, in contrast, is significantly slower here.
+DuckDB, in contrast, is significantly faster here.

-If you know of a more efficient way to perform grouped value counts in DuckDB, feel free to contribute!
+!!! warning "Correction"
+    In a previous version of this post, I reported an incorrect value for DuckDB.
+    Thanks to [Éric Mauvière](https://www.linkedin.com/in/ericmauviere/) for pointing out the inconsistency.

 ### Memory Usage